OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 AI systems are IT systems and therefore can have security weaknesses and vulnerabilities that are not AI-specific such as SQL-Injection.
 Such topics are covered in depth by many sources and are out of scope for this publication.
 Note: some controls in this document are application security controls that are not AI-specific, but applied to AI-specific threats (e.g. monitoring to detect model attacks).

+**Controls:**
+* See General controls, in particular SECDEVPROGRAM to attain application security

 --------------------------------------
 ## 4.2.
 Runtime model poisoning (manipulating the model itself or its input/output logic)